 - (2) Determination of Compatibility Exceptions: A DOC is required for all proposed compatible uses with the exception of the following which are per se compatible uses, provided that the proposed use does not significantly reduce the amount of land being used for agricultural purposes or interfere with existing agricultural activities.
-Exceptions to the DOC requirement are subject to review by the Planning Department and may require submittal of a site plan and other supporting documentation. - (a) Facilities and structures utilized in conjunction with the production, preparation, and storage of an agricultural commodity, commercial grazing, or commercial horse breeding. - (b) Existing single-family residences: repairs, alterations, and additions constituting less than 50% of the valuation of the existing structure as determined by the Building Inspection Section or where no footprint expansion is proposed. - (c) New small structure construction of 500 square feet or less (e.g., detached garage). - (d) Farm labor housing. - (e) Keeping of pets in association with a single-family residence, farm labor housing, or multiple-family residence.
+Exceptions to the DOC requirement are subject to review by the Planning Department and may require submittal of a site plan and other supporting documentation. - (a) Facilities and structures utilized in conjunction with the production, preparation, and storage of an agricultural commodity, commercial grazing, commercial horse breeding or timber harvesting operation. - (b) Existing single-family residences: repairs, alterations, and additions constituting less than 50% of the valuation of the existing structure as determined by the Building Inspection Section or where no footprint expansion is proposed.

-- (f) Septic systems: replacement and repair of existing septic systems as required by Environmental Health. - (g) Agricultural and domestic wells: replacement and repair of existing agricultural or domestic wells as required by Environmental Health. - (h) Repair to existing hardscape (e.g., roads, driveways, parking areas). - (i) Roof-mounted photovoltaic modules. - (j) Gas, electric, water or other utilities (other than groundmounted photovoltaic) that are placed above or underground. - (k) Wireless telecommunications facilities. - (I) Fencing.
+- (c) New small structure construction of 500 square feet or less (e.g., detached garage). - (d) Farm labor housing. - (e) Keeping of pets in association with a single-family residence, farm labor housing, or multiple-family residence. - (f) Septic systems: replacement and repair of existing septic systems as required by Environmental Health. - (g) Agricultural and domestic wells: replacement and repair of existing agricultural or domestic wells as required by Environmental Health. - (h) Repair to existing hardscape (e.g., roads, driveways, parking areas). - (i) Tree removal, when not in conjunction with a Non-Industrial Timber Harvest Plan. - (j) Roof-mounted photovoltaic modules. - (k) Gas, electric, water or other utilities (other than ground-mounted photovoltaic) that are placed above or underground. - (I) Wireless telecommunications facilities. - (m) Fencing.